Year - 2026

 Via Rail's popular Skeena passenger train

 Rise and shine for another spectacular train day on the westbound Skeena.
 After breakfast we return to the train station and reboard our train to continue our westbound journey.
 Our train departs at 8:00am.
 As our train snakes out of town we follow the Nechako River to Fort Fraser, a distance of 95 miles.
 Then after following the shores of Fraser Lake for several miles we come to Burns Lake, then Decker Lake, next Rose Lake, and Bulkley Lake and finally following the Bulkley River.
 The tracks will cross over this river 12 times during the next couple of hours.
 At Hazelton the Bulkley River empties into the Skeena River and the tracks follow this river all the way to Prince Rupert.
 We arrive at 8:25pm.
-We transfer to the hotel and relax for the evening.
-You can get dinner at the hotel restaurant.
-3 Star
+We transfer to the 3 Star Pacific Inn hotel and relax for the evening.

 🍽 breakfast